element-of-surprise/coercion/README.md

 ## Introduction

-Workstream is a programatic workflow framework that allows you to define a complex series of prechecks, postchecks, continuous checks, blocks of actions, a plugin system, etc... with a simple and easy to read methodology.
+Coercion is a programatic workflow framework that allows you to define a complex series of prechecks, postchecks, continuous checks, blocks of actions, a plugin system, etc... with a simple and easy to read methodology.

 ## Prior Art